What is the Heritage Seed Library?

 Heritage Seed Library Membership

 Garden Organic members can add Heritage Seed Library membership for just £18 a year.
-In addition to the benefits you receive as a Garden Organic member you will also receive the HSL Seed Catalogue annually in December, with a choice of up to six varieties and a seventh lucky dip variety.
+In addition to the benefits you receive as a Garden Organic member you will also receive the Heritage Seed Library Seed List - take a look at the current 2018 Seed List here.
+The Seed List is sent out annually in December, with a choice of up to six varieties and a seventh lucky dip variety.
+The Seed List does vary each year and for 2019 there will be a different selection of varieties.

 Open pollinated These seeds will grow a variety that will breed ‘true to type’ from one generation to the next.
 The seeds produced will carry their parents’ genetic material and plants grown from them will bear their characteristics.